Music Source Separation in the Waveform Domain: Experimental results

 \subsection{Ablation study for Demucs}

 We provide an ablation study of the main design decisions for Demucs in Table~\ref{table:ablation}.
 Given the cost of training a single model, we did not compute confidence intervals for each variation.
-Yet, any difference inferior to $.06$, which is the standard deviation observed over 5 repetitions of the Reference model, could be attributed to noise.

-We observe a small but not significant improvement when using the L1 loss instead of the MSE loss.
-Adding a BiLSTM and using the initial weight rescaling described in Section~\ref{sec:weight_init} provides significant gain, with an extra 0.48 SDR for the first and 0.64 for the second.
-We observe that using randomized equivariant stabilization as described in Section~\ref{sec:model} gives a gain of almost 0.3 SDR.
-We did not report the validation loss as we only use the stabilization when computing the SDR over the test set.
-We applied the randomized stabilization to Open-Unmix and Conv-Tasnet with no gain, since, as explained in Section~\ref{sec:equi}, both are naturally equivariant with respect to initial time shifts.
+We notice strong contributions for different design decisions we made.
+The L1 loss seems to be more robust than the MSE.
+The LSTM part plays a crucial role, and replacing it by an extra layer of convolution is not sufficient to recover the best possible SDR.
+The initial weight rescaling described in Section~\ref{sec:weight_init} provides significant gain, with an extra 0.4 dB for the SDR.

 We introduced extra convolutions in the encoder and decoder, as described in Sections~\ref{sec:auto}.
 The two proved useful, improving the expressivity of the model, especially when combined with GLU activation.
 Using a kernel size of 3 instead of 1 in the decoder further improves performance.
 We conjecture that the context from adjacent time steps helps the output of the transposed convolutions to be consistent through time and reduces potential artifacts arising from using a stride of 4.